 In an ideal world there would never be any need to have to be concerned about receiving payments for services rendered or contracts performed.
 The parties to any such agreements would each do what they agreed to do, and there would be no need for court involvement.
 Unfortunately, there is no ideal world.
-Coupled with an economy that is suffering greatly the need for court involvement in contract disputes is increasing.
+When the economy suffers, the need for court involvement in contract disputes increases.
 As a result, every business must be prepared to step into the litigation arena from time to time.
 Once a decision has been made to enter into litigation to recover for services performed or goods delivered, it is extremely important to do so effectively, efficiently, and as easily as possible.

 In order to efficiently and effectively present the best possible case and apply the most pressure upon the defendant, certain basic steps must be taken at the outset.
 It is important to have the purchase order, contract, invoice or other writings that evidence the parties’ agreement.
 By attaching such documentation to the complaint, it will serve to limit one of the commonly used tactics applied to stall or delay litigation, preliminary objections for failure to state a claim.
-Further, it serves to give the court the parameters of the parties’ agreement at the outset and can streamline the issues done the road.
-A well drafted and supported complaint will also allow for pointed and more efficient discovery because the
+Further, it serves to give the court the parameters of the parties’ agreement at the outset and can streamline the issues down the road.

 1 – Miketic v.
 Baron, 675 A.2d 324, 330 (Pa.Super.1996).